isaboll1/Hello-World-Vulkan-HPP/README.md

 Make sure you have both the Vulkan SDK and SDL2 installed to run this.

-Currently, it's recommended to use Vulkan SDK version 1.2.131 when compiling this, or at least those headers.
+Tested against Vulkan-Cpp with the Vulkan SDK version 1.2.154